 Food & Drink

 Muddy says: A historic 14th century castle with a modern indie vibe.
-The home to Let's Rock Exeter and Radio One's Big Weekend in 2016 knows how to party.
+The home to Let's Rock Exeter and Radio One's Big Weekend in 2016, with centuries of stories behind it and an exciting future as a cultural hub ahead.

 Muddy says: Who needs books when you can relax in a liquid library overlooking Sutton Harbour, with more than 100 curated wines for your delight and delectation.
 Bottoms up!